virtuozzo/vhideploy/README.md

     - public_network - the name of the public (physical) network, this network must have DHCP enabled and DNS configured, default name - “public”;
     - slave_count - number of cluster nodes in addition to management nodes; for HA configuration, the minimal slave count must be 2;
     - stack_type - VHI deployment mode: compute - cluster with storage and compute roles; hacompute - cluster with storage and compute roles, management nodes with HA.
+    - master_flavor - flavor to use for VHI master nodes.
-    - flavor - flavor to use for VHI nodes.
+    - slave_flavor - flavor to use for VHI slave nodes.
     - compute_addons - what addons should be automatically installed after cluster deployment.
 4. Check stack status: `# openstack --insecure stack lis`
 5. Wait at least for 10 minutes for cluster to be deployed.
 After that go to the master node public IP in your browser https://<master_ip>:8888 with provided password.
 Check the compute cluster and other services status.